SiliconLabs/wiseconnect/examples/snippets/wlan/access_point/readme.md

 - The application uses the default configurations as provided in the **default_wifi_ap_profile** in ``sl_net_default_values.h``.
 Users can choose to configure these parameters as needed.

 - In the Project Explorer pane, expand the **config** folder and open the ``sl_net_default_values.h`` file.
-Configure the following parameters as you desired to enable the Silicon Labs Wi-Fi device as an access point.
+Configure the following parameters as you desire to enable the Silicon Labs Wi-Fi device as an access point.

 - AP instance related parameters :